 Around 1860 a ring of Palmerston forts were built around Plymouth as protection from attack.
 A similar system was set up in the Solent.

 No visit to Plymouth would be complete without visiting Smeaton’s Tower.
 Located on Plymouth Hoe, this is the third Eddystone lighthouse, re-erected following the building of the current, fourth lighthouse.
 Built by engineer John Smeaton, the tower is a memorial to his revolutionary design, which became the inspiration for future lighthouse design.
-Climb the 93 steps and from the top, you can see the current Eddystone lighthouse in the distance on a clear day.
+You can climb the 93 steps.
+From the top, you can see the current Eddystone lighthouse in the distance on a clear day.